hackstormnan/Probabilistic-Robotics---Tufts-University/final_project/readme.txt

+Train an agent using Q-learning to navigate and avoid obstacles in a Minecraft environment.

 To use Q-learning algorithm to train an agent to traverse and navigate in Minecraft, there are several prerequisites and tools needed.
 First, the user needs to have a Minecraft account and download Minecraft version 1.15.2.
 Additionally, the user needs to start the Minecraft server using the following commands:

 Navigate to the directory containing the Minecraft Spigot server files: cd minecraft_spigot-1.15.2